-The Company's future results are subject to substantial risks and uncertainties.
-The Company has operated at a loss for its entire history and there can be no assurance of its ever achieving consistent profitability.
-The Company believes its capital resources are adequate to fund operations for at least the next twelve months but anticipates that it will require additional working capital after 2007.
+Our future results are subject to substantial risks and uncertainties.
+We have operated at a loss for our entire history and there can be no assurance that we will ever achieve consistent profitability.
+We believe that our capital resources are adequate to fund operations for at least the next twelve months, but anticipate that we may require additional working capital after fiscal 2008.
 There can be no assurance that such working capital will be available on acceptable terms, if at all.